pypy/pypy.org/posts/2022/06/record-known-result.rst

         for op in trace:
             if is_call_elidable(op):
                 # op.args are the function,
-                # followed by the argument variables/constants
+                # followed by the arguments
+                # which are variables or constants
                 key = op.args
                 previous_op = seen_calls.get(key)
                 if previous_op is not None: